BibliothecaDAO/Frontinus-House-Docs/FH Rounds Criteria/fh-round-4.md

 ### Submission Criteria
 This is intended to be retroactive funding based on builders reputation and scope of your proposal.
 - Submissions must include completed work and suggest this work may influence your proposal
-- Submissions must be related to the BibliothecaDAO ecosystem
+- Submissions must be related to the BiblioDAO ecosystem
 - All proposals must follow the Builders Constitution within the [Frontinus House Charter](https://github.com/Calcutatator/Frontinus-House-Docs/blob/main/Charter/Charter.md)
 - All proposals will be understood to be open-source unless specifically stated